Raja Ali Haji: Career

 He went on pilgrimage to Mecca in 1828 when he was 19 years old.
 Haji undertook a diverse education and he eventually became renowned for his learning.
-He was 32, Haji became a joint regent who helped administer Lingga for the young Sultan Mahmud Muzaffar Shah.
+He was 32, Haji became a joint regent who helped administer Lingga for the young Sultan Mahmud Muzaffar Shah of the Riau-Lingga Sultanate.

 Death

-Most sources stated that Raja Ali Haji died in 1872 at Penyengat Island in Riau, but the date of his death was being debated as scattered evidences surfaced to oppose this claim.
+Most sources stated that Raja Ali Haji died in 1872 at Penyengat Island in Riau, but the date of his death is debated as scattered evidences surfaced to oppose this claim.
 Among the best-known evidences was a letter written in 1872 when Raja Ali Haji wrote a letter to Herman Von De Wall, a Dutch cultural expert, who later died at Tanjung Pinang in 1873.

+He was elevated to the status of National Hero of Indonesia in 2004.